Wunjo Way of Joy

 peace

-This is one of my current favorite meals.
+Last Updated on February 11, 2026 This is one of my current favorite meals.
 It tastes so good and is so nourishing.
 I season boneless, skinless chicken thighs with garlic powder, paprika, oregano, salt, and pepper, then air-fry them.
 I’m loving the no-mess cleanup and the consistent results of cooking in the air fryer.
-I put some jasmine rice on to…
+I…

 Read More about peace